Grilled cabbage steaks with jalapeño chimichurri lentils and maple mustard tahini is an explosion of flavour. Simple and so flavourful.

 MAPLE MUSTARD TAHINI:

-Stir the warm lentils into the jalapeño chimichurri.
-Once thoroughly mixed, set aside at room temperature.
+- Stir the warm lentils into the jalapeño chimichurri.
+Once thoroughly mixed, just set the lentils aside at room temperature.

 - Make the maple mustard tahini.
 In a medium bowl, whisk together the tahini, lemon juice, maple syrup, mustard, and salt until combined.
 Then, vigorously whisk in the cold water.
 The sauce should thin out a bit and become more pale and creamy in colour.
 Set aside.